 Expanding Market Share

 Consider this: virtually no single brand can capture an entire market.
 The world’s finest whiskey is not going to appeal to people who just want a decent cocktail for a good price.
 Within our industry, there are endless versions of this phenomenon.
-So, it’s super important to constantly expand your inventory.
+So, it’s crucial to constantly expand your inventory.
 The more new brands you can bring into your restaurant, the more you can expand your market penetration.
-The result from this, clearly, will be an immediate increase in sales figures.
+The result from this can will be an immediate increase in sales.

 Meeting Ever-Changing Demands

 The wants and needs of the consumer change on a whim.
-Tastes, preferences and expectations in the Food and Bev world go through endless cycles that can change on a week-to-week basis.
+Tastes, preferences and expectations in the Food and Bev world go through endless cycles that evolve almost weekly.
 People are constantly hyping up some type of new product.

 You don’t want to be left in the dust as these cycles continue.
-Though there is something to be said for timelessness, even the most timeless bars/restaurants are not immune to the trend cycle.
+Though there is something to be said for timelessness, even the most timeless bars and restaurants are not immune to the trend cycle.
 You've got to consistently offer your customers something new and exciting.
 Carrying the latest brands and products is a great way to do just that.